ENGYS/HELYX-OS/pages/installation.md

         2) HELYX-OS-GUI and Kernel
         #?

     For users with an existing installations of OpenFOAM (refer to step 1 for compatability), select to install only the GUI by typing **1** and hitting enter.
-Otherwsie, to install the HELYX-OS GUI with the compatible version of OpenFOAM (for Ubuntu 14.04 or later only), type **2** and press enter.
+Otherwise, to install the HELYX-OS GUI with the compatible version of OpenFOAM (for Ubuntu 14.04 or later only), type **2** and press enter.

 9. The user will be prompted to enter **the full path** to where HELYX-OS will be installed: